-- To introduce climate and concept of human comfort. - To inform about the effects of sky and sun on the earth and building. • - To inform about the effects of wind and air with respect to siting and design of buildings. - To inform about principles of day lighting in architecture. • - To understand architecture as a response to environment in totality, including climate, sun, sky, wind, lighting, vegetation, microclimate.
+- 1. To introduce the climate and concept of human comfort. - 2.
+To inform about the effects of sky and sun on the earth and buildings. - 3.
+To inform about the effects of wind and air with respect to siting and design of buildings. - 4.
+To inform about principles of daylighting in architecture. - 5.
+To understand architecture as a response to the environment in totality, including climate, sun, sky, wind, lighting, vegetation, microclimate.